 BUS325 Electronic Business 3 Credits This course is an intense study of the business implications of the automation technologies and telecommunication systems that have driven the field of electronic commerce to the modern era of electronic business.
 This demonstrates the utilization of electronic business tools based on electronic data interchange, the Internet, the World Wide Web, and other sources.
 It not only covers the marketing and selling of products electronically, but explores the major electronic aspects of business operations.

 Prerequisites: BUS100 or BUS220

-BUS330 Nonprofit
+BUS330 Nonprofit Organizations 3 Credits

-3 Credits Organizations This course provides the basic framework for management of nonprofit organizations, including the managing of volunteers.
+This course provides the basic framework for management of nonprofit organizations, including the managing of volunteers.
 The focus is on business strategies taken by nonprofit organizations.
-Students must complete 80 hours of volunteer service as part of the course.